-- If he manages to cross without being touched = 1 point. - If he scores the goal = +1 point. - If the GK touches the ball, the GK scores 1 point. - If the defender touches the player carrying the ball, he scores 1 point.
+- If he manages to cross without being touched = 1 point.
+If he scores the goal = +1 point. - If the GK touches the ball, the GK scores 1 point. - If the defender touches the player carrying the ball, he scores 1 point.

-To make it easy: vary the size of the plain where the lion is hidden: smaller if it's too difficult for the lion; larger if it is too easy for the lion.
+Vary the size of the plain where the lion is hidden: smaller if it's too difficult for the lion; larger if it is too easy for the lion.

-To develop: the gazelles have a supply of food (a hoop with 8 balls).
+The gazelles have a supply of food (a hoop with 8 balls).
 They must carry them without being touched.
 If the lion touches the ball carrier, he gives him his ball (also provide a hoop for the lion's supply).